Bitcoin WooCommerce – Accept Bitcoin Payments with WooCommerce

 To add Bitcoin as another payment method, you need to add the Bitcoin plugin as another plugin.

-For this you go to WordPress > Plugins >Add New
+For this you go to the Worpress settings on WordPress > Plugins > Add New

 There you enter in the search “BTCPay for WooCommerce“.
 Then the Bitcoin plugin shown above from BTCPay appears and clicks on “Install Now“.

-You can also download the BTCPay Bitcoin WooCommerce plugin directly from the Github page of BTCPay Server. the current version can be found here:
+You can also download the BTCPay Bitcoin WooCommerce plugin directly from the Github page of BTCPay Server.
+You can find the latest version at

 Then you save the file called btcpay-for-woocommerce.zip in the current version on your local computer and then install it with WordPress under plugins.

 After the BTCPay WooCommerce Plugin has been installed and activated, you will find under WooCommerce >Settings >Payment beside the previous payment method now BTCPay Bitcoin.

 You click on “Set up” and the following page opens: